 According to the center’s website, the length of treatment varies depending on the client’s needs, but the residential program typically lasts 30 days and consists of 40 hours of programming per week.
 All programs are individualized, and treatment utilizes a combination of education about the nature of disease and addiction, individual and group counseling, family programming, spiritual counseling, and aftercare planning.
-It’s also highly based on the 12-Steps.
+It is also highly based on the 12-Steps.

 Family programming at the Moundridge facility is offered on Tuesdays and Thursdays.
 But regardless of the treatment program, family involvement is encouraged.
-Even in the day program, which meets for six hours each day, seven days per week, clients can maintain support in their home settings during the evenings.

 ACCOMMODATIONS & AMENITIES